By MB Allen, KIC

-Over the last few years I’ve talked to a lot of people about Industry 4.0, the trend, the challenges, the hype, and more recently, the reality.
-We seem finally to be in a phase where, whilst there’s no silver bullet, there’s plenty of solutions available that claim to be Industry 4.0 ready or compatible.
+Over the last few years I’ve talked to many people about Industry 4.0: the trend, the challenges, the hype, and more recently, the reality.
+We finally appear to be in a phase where, while there’s no silver bullet, there numerous solutions available that claim to be Industry 4.0 ready or compatible.
 Perhaps the recent work done on standards, or just the way technology has advanced is the reason for this, but whatever it is, it’s a welcome change and we move from theory towards reality.

-We’re now seeing the topic become increasingly important to EMS companies large and small, but perhaps more significantly to the OEMs or brands that are considering it when selecting their EMS partners.
-Some companies, particularly in high reliability markets like automotive or medical, are now expecting some degree of Industry 4.0 readiness from their entire supply chain and are beginning audit for connected, digital or smart factory elements.
+We now are seeing the topic become increasingly important to EMS companies large and small, but more significantly to the OEMs or brands that are considering it when selecting their EMS partners.
+Some companies, particularly in high reliability markets like automotive or medical, now expect some degree of Industry 4.0 readiness from their entire supply chain and are beginning audit for connected, digital or smart factory elements.
 This comes up repeatedly as OEMs ask for thermal process data and traceability, often insisting that their vendors use specific solutions like the ones we provide at KIC.

 Without clarity around Industry 4.0 parameters, auditing can be a challenge.
-We’ve spoken to some companies to ask what they’re looking for and auditing against, and whilst the answers varied considerably, most are looking for certain criteria to be met.
+We’ve spoken to some companies to ask what they’re looking for and auditing against.
+While the answers varied considerably, most are looking for certain criteria to be met.
 Based on the feedback we’ve had from OEMs in various industry sectors, here are our tips for those auditing smart factories, and for those being audited.

-Whilst it is hard, or probably impossible to audit a strategy, we found that most OEMs are keen to know that their vendors are on the path to Industry 4.0 and have a plan.
+While it is difficult or probably impossible to audit a strategy, we found that most OEMs are keen to know that their vendors are on the path to Industry 4.0 and have a plan.
 This means showing a strategy with a real timeline as well as a clear idea of what they expect to achieve.

-Whilst a lot has been talked about Industry 4.0 and how it can be achieved, little has been said about the real benefits it offers the manufacturer, their customers, and the eventual consumer.
-An Industry 4.0 strategy need to start with objective.
+Much has been spoken about Industry 4.0 and how it can be achieved, however little has been said about the real benefits it offers the manufacturer, their customers, and the eventual consumer.
+An Industry 4.0 strategy must start with objective.
 The ‘why’, must lead the ‘how’ when it comes to smart factory applications.
 Hence, the objectives should define the plan.

 An Industry 4.0 Ready Environment

-If the goal of Industry 4.0 is factory wide intelligence, then the foundation should be connectivity first and data management second.
+If the goal of Industry 4.0 is factory-wide intelligence, then the foundation should be connectivity first and data management second.
 We found OEMs keen to understand if the manufacturing environment has only elements that are Industry 4.0 compatible.
-When I say manufacturing environment I don’t mean just the SMT line, but the whole factory including discrete manufacturing processes.
-The manufacturing environment might also include multiple factories in different locations.
+By “manufacturing environment,” I don’t mean just the SMT line, but rather the entire factory including discrete manufacturing processes.
+The manufacturing environment also may include multiple factories in different locations.

 For some considerable time now, the top priority for auditors has been traceability, and this remains the case.
 The change comes in the level of that traceability, its granularity, and how extensive the need for that data is.
 For an auditor, the best part of Industry 4.0 is the real-time nature of the data provided.
 If you’re auditing a process, the last thing you want hear is that the report you need will take several hours or even days to generate.
 The best solution is to deliver real-time data in simple dashboards or reports that can be reviewed and if data need further investigation, then drill down data should be readily available.